Regulation of self-driving cars: General considerations

-Liability
+Most regulations aim to achieve compatibility of automated vehicles with safety, legal responsibility, privacy and public expectations.
+The United Nations Economic Commission (UNEC) for Europe considers a balanced regulatory framework as a prerequisite to the mass introduction of these automated vehicles on the road.
+A primary aim is also to ensure that diverse vehicles work in their operating constraints and that drivers understand the vehicle capabilities for its safe usage.

-Self-driving car liability is a developing area of law and policy that will determine who is liable when an automated car causes physical damage to persons, or breaks road rules.
-When automated cars shift the control of driving from humans to automated car technology the driver will need to consent to share operational responsibility which will require a legal framework.
-There may be a need for existing liability laws to evolve to fairly identify the parties responsible for damage and injury, and to address the potential for conflicts of interest between human occupants, system operators, insurers, and the public purse.
+Self-driving car liability is also a developing area of law and policy that will determine who is liable when an automated car causes physical damage to persons, or breaks road rules.
+When automated cars shift the control of driving from humans to automated car technology, the driver may need to consent to share operational responsibility, which will require a legal framework.
+There may also be a need for existing liability laws to evolve to fairly identify the parties responsible for damage and injury, and to address the potential for conflicts of interest between human occupants, system operators, insurers, and the public purse.